frcdesign/FRCDesign.org/docs/learning-course/stage1/1E/exercise2.md

   <div class="mySlides fade">
     <figure>
       <img src="/img/learning-course/stage1e/dead-axle-rollers/s5.webp" style="width:100%">
       <figcaption>5.
 Sketch the pulleys and belt path for the motor.
-Since the motor transmission will also utilize a 24T pulley, we can reutilize the same pulley PD sketch from the first roller. </figcaption>
+Since the motor transmission will also utilize a 24T pulley, we can reutilize the same pulley PD sketch from the first roller.
+The motor pulley will be a 12T pinion.</figcaption>
     </figure>
   </div>